Apophis: All About The God of Chaos Asteroid

 By the way, we’ve been keeping track of asteroids that have a chance of hitting the Earth this year.
 Visit the dedicated article to learn more about dangerous asteroids and the ways to detect and deflect them!

 No matter what is happening in space, stargazing enthusiasts are always curious about one thing: will we see something special in the sky?
 Well, yes!
-On April 13, 2029, Apophis will be visible to the naked-eyed observers from Europe, Africa, and western Asia.
+On April 13, 2029, Apophis will be visible to the naked eye observers from Europe, Africa, and western Asia.
 It will look like a rather bright (mag 3) star-like object located in the constellation Cancer.
 If you watch it for some time, you’ll see it moving slowly (roughly the Moon's diameter per minute).
 With the help of Sky Tonight, you’ll be able to easily find Apophis and tell it from stars and other bright dots in the sky.
-Note that shortly after the approach to the Earth, it will appear too close to the Sun to be properly observed.
+Note that shortly after approaching the Earth, it will appear too close to the Sun to be properly observed.

 Asteroid Apophis: to sum up